scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 .. class:: abstract

-Protein crystallography produces most of the molecular structures used in structure-based drug design.
+Protein crystallography produces most of the protein structures used in structure-based drug design.
-The process of structure determination is computationally intensive and error-prone because many software packages are involved.
+The process of protein structure determination is computationally intensive and error-prone because many software packages are involved.
-Here, we attempt to support the reproducibility of this computational work by using Jupyter Notebooks in JupyterLab or Google Colab.
+Here, we attempt to support the reproducibility of this computational work by using Jupyter notebooks to document the decisions made, the code, and selected output.
-We have made libraries of code templates to ease running the crystallography packages in Jupyter Notebooks.
+We have made libraries of code templates to ease running the crystallography packages in Jupyter notebooks when editing them with JupyterLab or Colab.
-Our combined use of GitHub, snippet libraries, Jupyter Notebooks, and Colab will help modernize the computing done by structural biologists.
+Our combined use of GitHub, snippet libraries, Jupyter notebooks, JupyterLab, and Colab will help modernize the computing done by structural biologists.

 .. class:: keywords

-   literate programming,reproducible research, scientific rigor, electronic notebooks, JupyterLab, Jupyter Notebooks, computational structural biology, computational crystallography, biomolecular crystallography, protein crystallography, biomolecular structure, biomedical research, protein*drug interactions, RNA*drug interactions, molecular graphics, scientific communication, molecular artwork, computational molecular biophysics
+   literate programming, reproducible research, scientific rigor, electronic notebooks, JupyterLab, Jupyter Notebooks, computational structural biology, computational crystallography, biomolecular crystallography, protein crystallography, biomolecular structure, biomedical research, protein*drug interactions, RNA*drug interactions, molecular graphics, scientific communication, molecular artwork, computational molecular biophysics

 Introduction